Call: 2001

 R (AHK & Ors) v SSHD [2012] EWHC 1117 (Admin) – The Administrative Court gave directions as to the availability of a closed material procedure in judicial review proceedings brought by claimants seeking to challenge the decisions of the defendant Secretary of State in refusing to grant them naturalisation as British citizens where she contended that to give more reasons for her decisions would be harmful to national security.

 R (Chapti and Others) v SSHD (Rev 1) [2011] EWHC 3370 (Admin); [2011] All ER (D) 135 (Dec) – Test case (widely reported) – the Claimant challenged the pre-entry English test for foreign spouses as being incompatible with articles 8, 12 and 14 of the ECHR and contrary to EU law.
 She further contended that the rule change was discriminatory on multiple levels including on grounds of gender, race and nationality.
-Beatson J held that the rule change does not interfere with the article 12 rights of the Claimants, it did impact on article 8 family rights but pursued a legitimate aim and was proportionate and justified.
+Beatson J (as he then was) held that the rule change does not interfere with the article 12 rights of the Claimants, it did impact on article 8 family rights but pursued a legitimate aim and was proportionate and justified.
 He went on to hold that there was no direct or indirect discrimination.
-Permission was granted to appeal to the Court of Appeal and the appeal is expected to be heard sometime in the summer of 2012.

 R (Walker) v SSHD [2011] EWHC 2473 (Admin) – Test case.
 The Claimant challenged by way of Judicial Review the Secretary of State for the Home Department’s rejection of her leave to remain application on the basis that whilst made in time was missing a photograph.